ga-curriculum/mongodb-atlas-setup-lab/exercise/README.md

 2. Read the **Terms of Service** and **Privacy Policy**, then agree to them.
 3. Finally select the **Create your Atlas acount** option.

-If you created an account without using Sign up with Google, you'll be taken to a page asking you to verify your email, as shown below.
+If you created an account with an email and password, you'll be taken to a page asking you to verify your email, as shown below.

 ![Atlas Email Verification](./assets/email-verification.png)

-Find the email from MongoDB in your inbox and verify your email.
+1. Find the email from MongoDB in your inbox and verify your email.

-After you've verified your email, you'll be taken to a page informing you that you've successfully verified your email and a **Continue** button.
+2. After you've verified your email, you'll be taken to a page informing you that you've successfully verified your email and a **Continue** button.

-Click the **Continue** button.
+3. Click the **Continue** button.

 Proceed to the **'Welcome to Atlas'** section below.